Unemployment gap

 Does the disability unemployment gap vary between states and territories?

 The data in the graph and the table below show the gap in proportion of people with disability (aged 15 and over) in the labour force who are unemployed, compared with people without disability, grouped by Australian states and territories.
-The disability unemployment gap was 5.6 percentage points in Victoria, 4.8 percentage points in New South Wales, and 3.9 percentage points in Western Australia (please note that some categories were not published due to small sample numbers and to protect confidentiality).
+The disability unemployment gap was 3.3 percentage points in New South Wales and 7.7 percentage points in Queensland.
+Available data cannot confirm with confidence that there was a disability-related unemployment gap in Victoria, Western Australia, and South Australia; results for the remaining jurisdictions were not published due to small sample numbers and to protect confidentiality.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview